Verdagraph/.github/profile/README.md

 - **Land**
     - The surface of Earth is currently our only option for the foundation of agricultural systems. *Land use patterns* are how we describe the categorization of humanity's use of land.
     - How much land we have relative to how much food we want to produce changes our options for agricultural systems. [*Intensive agriculture*](https://www.britannica.com/topic/intensive-agriculture) is characterized by an increased use of material inputs and a higher expected harvest per unit of land area. [*Extensive agriculture*](https://www.britannica.com/topic/extensive-agriculture) is characterized by a decreased use of material inputs and a lower expected harvest per unit of land.
 The optimal land intensivity of an agricultural system depends on what land and material inputs are available.
     - *Land use change* describes how our land use patterns shift over time, including modifying, receding from, and adding new use of land.
-The character of land use change affects the behaviour of the ecosystem in many ways.
-Destruction of ecosystems leads to a reduction in the services those ecosystems provide, and the new land use often has side effects as well.
+The character of land use change affects the behaviour of ecosystems in many ways, including reductions in ecosystem services.
 - **Nutrients and water**
-    - Plants need material resources to grow, and like humans, have nutritional profiles that bring optimal growth.
+    - Plants need material resources to grow and have nutritional profiles that bring optimal growth.
 Plants require macronutrients including nitrogen, phosphorus, and potassium, micronutrients including iron, boron, and copper, and water.
-    - These material resources are required not only to be present in the immetdiate environment, but to be accessible for use by plants.
-This depends on the
-    - plants need npk as macro nutrients
-    - list all the micronutrients
-    - different plants need different optimal quantities, this is a lot of knowledge
-    - need a way of getting these nutrients from the environment and into the plants, this happens in the soil
 - **Soil and the biosphere**
     - Dirt isn't soil, because soil implies some kind of biosphere
     - The soil is a home to networks of plant and fungi species that do a lot of things: list some examples the legume bacteria, mychorrizal fungi